Munneswaram temple: Myths

 Most of the myths associated with the temple are not dated and vary with the different religious and ethnic groups as well.
 One set of myths deals with the creation of the temple, and the other deals with various reconstruction efforts.
 For the Hindu Tamils, the Munneswaram temple is primarily a Siva temple.
-According to a Tamil legend, the temple is situated at a place where king Rama of Ayodhya (in India), the hero of the epic Ramayana, prayed to Siva after his war with the demon-king Ravana of Lanka (identified with Sri Lanka).
-For Sinhala Buddhists who hail from outside of Pattuva, Munneswaram is primarily a goddess temple, currently associated with Kali, and also a popular place of sorcery.
+According to a Tamil legend, Sinhala Buddhists who hail from outside of Pattuva, Munneswaram is primarily a goddess temple, currently associated with Kali, and also a popular place of sorcery.
 Sinhalese myths say that Munneswaram is the place where the deity Kali landed from India.
 The legend further postulates that another Sinhalese female deity, Pattini, prevented Kali from devouring human beings and made her settle down in Munneswaram.

 Another myth current amongst Tamils says that the temple was renovated by a legendary Chola king, Kullakotan.
 According to that myth, the king, who was afflicted with an incurable skin disease, was cured after taking a bath in the ruined temple's holy pond.
 Following the miracle, the king went on to renovate the temple and created a community of temple caretakers to maintain the temple.
 The equivalent myth amongst the Sinhalese people indicates that the diseased king was Rajasinghe or Bhuvanekabahu and the king prayed to the presiding goddess who cured him of his affliction.
 There were at least two kings called Rajasinghe in Sri Lanka, and both of them were involved in the actual renovations of the temple, and at least seven kings named Bhuvanekabahu, thereby making it difficult to identify the right king.